From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Core Vision-Based Methodologies for VRU Safety

 The foundation of modern single-camera multi-object tracking (MOT) lies in the tracking-by-detection paradigm.
 Classical methods such as SORT and DeepSORT remain widely used in this field.
 SORT \citep{bewley2016simple} proposed a light-weight pipeline that combines a Kalman filter for motion prediction and the Hungarian algorithm for data association, offering real-time performance suitable for on-board systems.
 DeepSORT \citep{wojke2017simple} extended the framework by integrating a deep appearance descriptor trained for re-identification.
 This enhancement significantly improved identity consistency over longer sequences and under partial occlusions, making DeepSORT one of the most widely adopted baselines in both academic and industrial applications for pedestrian tracking.

 In recent years, more unified and robust learning-based approaches have been proposed in the field.
 Notably, CenterTrack \citep{zhou2020tracking} introduced a joint detection and tracking framework that predicts object centers and their offsets from previous frames, allowing end-to-end training without explicit association stages.
 Similarly, FairMOT \citep{zhang2021fairmot} proposed a fully convolutional anchor-free network that performs object detection and identity embedding simultaneously, achieving a balance between detection accuracy and ID preservation.
 Other methods like JDE \citep{wang2020towards}, QDTrack \citep{pang2021quasi}, and CSTrack \citep{liang2022rethinkingcompetitiondetectionreid} adopt a one-shot strategy to simultaneously learn object localization and appearance features, thus avoiding hand-crafted association logic.
 More recently, ByteTrack \citep{zhang2021bytetrack} achieved a breakthrough by proposing that even low-confidence detections can improve tracking robustness, especially in dense or occluded scenarios.
 Innovations in motion modeling have also emerged: OC-SORT \citep{cao2023observation} refines Kalman-based prediction by incorporating virtual trajectory updates during occlusion, while BoT-SORT \citep{aharoni2022bot} combines strong appearance cues with camera motion compensation.
-Additionally, transformer-based architectures such as TrackFormer \citep{chen2021trackformer}, TransTrack \citep{sun2020transtrack}, and MOTR \citep{zeng2022motr} have been proposed to model long-term spatio-temporal dependencies, eliminating explicit association steps and achieving state-of-the-art results on MOT benchmarks.
+Additionally, transformer-based architectures such as TrackFormer \citep{chen2021trackformer}, TransTrack \citep{sun2020transtrack}, and MOTR \citep{zeng2022motr} have been proposed to model long-term spatial-temporal dependencies, eliminating explicit association steps and achieving state-of-the-art results on MOT benchmarks.

 In summary, the field of single-camera VRU tracking has evolved from modular, rule-based pipelines to highly integrated deep learning frameworks that unify detection, re-identification, and temporal modeling.
 These methods have significantly improved tracking accuracy and identity preservation, particularly under challenging conditions.
-By leveraging both spatial and appearance cues, modern tracking systems now enable real-time, high-reliability applications that are critical for VRU protection in ITSs.
+By leveraging both spatial and appearance cues, modern tracking systems now enable real-time, high-reliability applications that are critical for VRU protection in intelligent transportation systems.